 Policy and Procedures

-Through the first week of the term, students can withdraw from the university without penalty by dropping all classes using the Register and Drop/Add link on OneStart Student Center.
+Through the first week of the term, students can withdraw from the university without penalty by dropping all classes using Drop or Add Classes (through 1st week of classes) link at One.IU to access the Student Center.
 After dropping all classes, it is a good idea to print a copy of your class schedule to be sure all classes were successfully dropped.

 After the first week of the term, students who are forced to discontinue all studies (even if enrolled in only one course) and withdraw from the university must contact the Student Advocates Office in Eigenmann Hall 229 in order to complete the withdrawal process.

 Please note: Effective Fall Semester 2015, the final day a student may request a complete withdrawal from all enrollments for the semester is the final day of instruction/classes for the term, as published in the Official Calendar.
 In fall and spring terms, the deadline will be the Friday before Final Examination Week.

 - International students must go to the Office of International Services in Poplars 221;

 - Law students must go to room 022 of the Law School;

 - University Division students should read the Drop All Classes section of the Drop/Add web site, and follow instructions.

 All other students must withdraw through the Student Advocates Office.
 Failure to withdraw from the university through the appropriate office may result in grades of F in all courses.

 If a student withdraws after the first week of classes, the classes in which the student was enrolled will be retained on the student’s record with a grade of W or F (as appropriate) and a notation of the date of withdrawal.
 The student should refer to the Official Calendar to determine the last day to withdraw with an automatic grade of W.